LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 to run.
 (That's right, we're giving you the code for the *experiments*, but you're going to write some code to run the various experiments and then run for varying sizes of ``n``.)
+The stub file is :repsrc:`performance_lab_stub/performance_lab.cs`.

 Recreate example project performance_lab_stub in your solution as performance_lab, so you have your own copy to modify.
-You will need to copy into the lab project the file :file:``sorting.cs`` from the example sorting project.
+You will need to copy into the lab project the file :file:`sorting.cs` from the example sorting project, and the file :file:`searching.cs` from the linear searching project.
-(An alternative is to recreate the whole sorting project, and reference it from the lab project.)
+(An alternative is to recreate the whole sorting project and searching project, and reference them from the lab project.)

 Here is the code for the first experiment, to test the performance of linear